 Do the topics in each therapy session remain private?

 There is practically nothing more important in therapy than confidentiality.
 As with any doctor/patient agreement, your privacy is of the utmost importance.
 A good therapist understands the vulnerability and openness that must come from each patient in order to really get through, so therapy itself can take a lot of trust, and that needs to be developed over time.
 Make sure your therapist offers a confidentiality agreement before you begin your sessions, typically called ‘informed consent.’
 It is your choice if you’d like to have your therapist share anything significant with your other healthcare providers, but this can only be done with your written consent.
-Nothing you share in your sessions is to be told to anyone else, with the rare exceptions of suspected abuse of a child or elder, or if the therapist has any reason to believe their client may hurt themselves, or others.
+Nothing you share in your sessions is to be told to anyone else, with the rare exceptions of suspected abuse of a child or elder, or if the therapist has any reason to believe their client may hurt themselves, or others, or if a judge determines your psychotherapy notes are not confidential.
 These situations are a matter of ethical procedures, and sometimes, even the law.